 The Sexual 3

-Sexual 3s seek to experience Essential Value through their desirability and the magnetism of their attraction displays.
-They want to be the most magnetic person in the room.
-They feed off of generating intrigue, mystique, and even controversy, and aren’t much concerned with being liked or pursuing practical achievements.
-Competition revolves around being the most attractive or having the most captivating display.
-They’re likely to cultivate a striking personal flavor meant to stand apart from others.
+Sexual Threes seek to experience Essential Value through their desirability and the magnetism of their attraction displays.
+Sexual Threes want to be the most magnetic person in the room.
+They feed off of generating intrigue, mystique, and even controversy, and they aren’t much concerned with being liked or pursuing practical achievements.
+Competition in Sexual Threes revolves around being the most attractive and having the most captivating sexual display, and they’re most likely to have cultivated a striking personal flavor meant to stand apart from others.

-Competition and ambition also play out as making it big in fields where they can signal their sexual value, such as modeling or performing.
-“Failure” is extremely painful for 3s as a whole, but for them, failure is defined as a failure to attract, incite interest, or to keep the focus of their romantic partner.
-They will “pull out all the stops” to win a specific partner and will adapt their personal style, preferences, and image into what they believe is most desirable.
-They struggle to let their partner discover who they are beneath the display.
-When unbalanced and fearful, this leads to them rejecting partners when an intimate bond forms, disappearing behind their “performance,” or conversely, becoming possessive and controlling, suspecting sexual rivalry at every turn.
-Entranced sexual 3s can isolate their partner from friends and other people or turn run-of-the-mill soc engagements into “battles” of fending off rivals and projecting their energy all over the place.
+Competition and ambition can also play out as making it big in fields where they can signal their sexual value, such as modeling or performing.
+“Failure” is extremely painful for Threes as a whole, but for Sexual Threes, failure is defined as a failure to attract, incite interest, or to keep the focus of their romantic partner.
+Sexual Threes will “pull out all the stops” to win a specific partner and will often adapt their personal style, preferences, and image into what they believe is most desirable.
+As a result, they often struggle to allow their partner to discover who they are beneath the display.
+When unbalanced and fearful, this can lead to Sexual Threes rejecting partners when an intimate bond forms, disappearing behind their sexual “performance,” or conversely, becoming possessive and controlling, suspecting sexual rivalry at every turn.
+Entranced Sexual Threes can isolate their partner from friends and other people or turn run-of-the-mill social engagements into “battles” of fending off rivals and projecting their energy all over the place.

-If unhealthy, they view themselves and their partners as “prizes”; having partners who are attractive and desirable becomes a statement of their desirability.
-They may enter into relationships that support their narcissistic self-image or are toxic, where the partner’s lack of approval reinforces a separation between a persona and authentic self.
+Unhealthy Sexual Threes can view themselves and their partners as “prizes” in that having partners who are attractive and desirable becomes a statement on their own desirability.
+Therefore, imbalanced Sexual Threes may enter into relationships that support their narcissistic self-image or relationships that are toxic, wherein the partner’s lack of appreciation of the Three beyond their sexual display reinforces a further division between their persona and their authentic self.

 Character Examples: In the alternate history television drama The Man in the High Castle, Nichole Dormer is a bold, sexually confident woman who knows what looks attractive, and intends to sell the Third Reich’s ideas through professions, surrealism, and style.
 She pursues what she wants without apology, but refuses to become “emotionally involved.”
 When her lesbian lover gushes that she loves Nicole, Nicole reminds her not to get carried away with herself or her feelings—this is just sex and fun, after all (even if it’s dangerous, and both of them could get arrested and imprisoned for it).
 She orients everything about herself into being pleasing to others on a sexual level, from how she approaches Joe and convinces him to join their group, to how she flirts with those she wants to take to bed.
 She is glamorous and attractive, successful at all she does, but… doesn’t know what she wants deep inside, or how to get in touch with her own specialness, as separate from whom she is and how she was born.